 Facility advisory services

-A facility assessment consists of a general preventive conservation assessment of facilities (of one or several buildings) and an assessment of collections care practices to help you identify and reduce risks to heritage collections.
-This service includes an in-person site visit followed by a report with a summary of the findings and recommendations.
+1. Facility assessment service: This service consists of a general preventive conservation assessment of facilities (of one or several buildings) and an assessment of collections care practices to help you identify and reduce risks to heritage collections.
+It includes an in-person site visit followed by a report with a summary of the findings and recommendations.

 Notes: